mosip/mosip-infra/deployment/developer/README.md

 ## Notes
 * config server runs on port 8888 by default.
 It may conflict with some services.
 TODO: Change the port.
 * HDFS secure authentication is disabled, hence Kerberos is not used.
-* Kernel AuditManager and RegProc Packet Receiver both run on port 8081.
-TODO: Change the ports in one of them.
-For now Kernel AuditManager is not run.
+* For local run all ports have to be different.
+In the above branch of mosip-platform code, all kernel ports have been changed to 81--.

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](https://github.com/mosip/mosip-infra/blob/master/LICENSE)